FlavScents AInsights Entry for 2,4-Undecadienal (CAS: 13162-46-4)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, 2,4-undecadienal is considered safe within established use levels, with an acceptable daily intake (ADI) not specifically defined but supported by FEMA GRAS status.
-Dermal exposure in fragrance applications is generally safe, though IFRA guidelines should be consulted to avoid potential sensitization.
-Inhalation exposure is typically low risk due to its rapid volatility, but occupational safety measures should be observed in manufacturing settings.
+For oral exposure, 2,4-undecadienal is considered safe within established FEMA GRAS limits, with an acceptable daily intake (ADI) not clearly reported but generally recognized as safe at typical use levels.
+Dermal exposure in fragrances is subject to IFRA guidelines, with potential for irritation or sensitization at higher concentrations.
+Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature